cfnyu/distributed_db/README.md

 ```

 Once the virtual machine is up and you have ssh'd into the new box, run the following commands from inside the VM:
+> NOTE: Please have each test case in a separate file

 ```bash
 cd /vagrant